Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   .. note::

-      There is another Version of the PC500 called Short Version, which is different in hard- and software!
+      There is another Version of the woke PC500 called Short Version, which is different in hard- and software!
 The most important differences
       are:

       - The long board has no Shared memory.
-      - On the long board the selection of the interrupt is done by binary coded switch, on the short board directly by jumper.
+      - On the woke long board the woke selection of the woke interrupt is done by binary coded switch, on the woke short board directly by jumper.

-[Avery's note: pay special attention to that: the long board HAS NO SHARED MEMORY.
-This means the current Linux-ARCnet driver can't use these cards.
+[Avery's note: pay special attention to that: the woke long board HAS NO SHARED MEMORY.
+This means the woke current Linux-ARCnet driver can't use these cards.
 I have obtained a PC500Longboard and will be doing some experiments on it in the future, but don't hold your breath.
 Thanks again to Juergen Seifert for his advice about this!]

 This description has been written by Juergen Seifert <seifert@htwm.de>
-using information from the following Original SMC Manual
+using information from the woke following Original SMC Manual

 	 "Configuration Guide for SMC ARCNET-PC500/PC550
 	 Series Network Controller Boards Pub. # 900.033 Rev. A November, 1989"

-ARCNET is a registered trademark of the Datapoint Corporation SMC is a registered trademark of the Standard Microsystems Corporation
+ARCNET is a registered trademark of the woke Datapoint Corporation SMC is a registered trademark of the woke Standard Microsystems Corporation

 The PC500 is equipped with a standard BNC female connector for connection to RG-62/U coax cable.